dancer1325/rest-assured-wiki/Usage.md

 You can read more about JsonPath at [this blog](http://www.jayway.com/2013/04/12/whats-new-in-rest-assured-1-8/).

-Note that the JsonPath implementation uses <a href='http://groovy-lang.org/processing-xml.html#_gpath'>Groovy's GPath</a> syntax and is not to be confused with Jayway's other <a href='https://github.com/jayway/JsonPath'>JsonPath</a> implementation.
+Note that the JsonPath implementation uses <a href='http://groovy-lang.org/processing-xml.html#_gpath'>Groovy's GPath</a> syntax and is not to be confused with Jayway's <a href='https://github.com/jayway/JsonPath'>JsonPath</a> implementation.

 ## XML (using XmlPath) ##
 You also have the corresponding functionality for XML using  [XmlPath](http://static.javadoc.io/io.restassured/xml-path/2.9.0/io/restassured/path/xml/XmlPath.html):